pazz/alot/docs/source/configuration/accounts_table.rst

+:orphan:

 ..
 CAUTION: THIS FILE IS AUTO-GENERATED
     from the inline comments of specfile defaults/alot.rc.spec.

     If you want to change its content make your changes